-Why do certain types of brands adopt certain types of fonts?
+Why do certain types of brands adopt certain types of fonts and font pairings?
 Partly, at least, this can be attributed to a ‘trend effect’.
 This is a collective interpretation of design, absorbed through our familiarity with – and understanding of – the culture we happen to be part of.

 But there’s also the way brands from different industry sectors choose to position themselves.
 Trends within specific sectors don’t follow a strict rulebook, but certain styles of fonts represent specific emotional attributes.

 For instance, geometric fonts with homogenised proportions tend to represent design purity, cleanliness and simplicity – values that many technology brands are currently keen to express.

 Many fashion brands, on the other hand, have an ongoing love affair with high contrast modern designs with their elegant hairline strokes, bracketed serifs and smooth arching curves, expressing a timeless style.